Skip to main content

 mapping is the bridge between the free names in colors and the system's fixed semantic roles.

-The separation exists for a reason: Different brands can use the same semantic structure with completely different colors.
-The schema guarantees that interface.function.primary exists in all themes — the mapping guarantees that in each theme it points to the correct color.
+Why the separation?
+Different brands can use the same semantic structure with completely different colors.
+The schema guarantees that interface.function.primary always exists in every theme — the mapping guarantees that in each theme it points to the right color.

 Feedback: default vs secondary